English

 Writing:

-Children are assessed termly using our writing assessment sheets (see below).
-These writing assessment sheets are used to identify where gaps in skills are and are used to inform whole-class areas for development which are addressed in our SPaG misconception sessions at the beginning of two lessons per week.
+Children are assessed termly using our writing assessment sheets.
+These writing assessment sheets are used to identify where gaps in skills are and are used to inform whole-class areas for development which are addressed in our SPaG misconception sessions.
 Individual areas of need for children are identified and used to inform quality first teaching and focused support during lessons to help children catch up on missed learning, areas of misunderstanding and misconception.

 Under construction and coming soon!